mattpolands/mattpolands/README.md

 The goal of this hub is to synthesize my knowledge so that I can grow from a novice to an intermediate.

-My GitHub page is a continual work in progress.
 My [GitHub Gist](https://gist.github.com/mattpolands) and [datacamp Portfolio](https://www.datacamp.com/portfolio/matthewdpoland) pages map out my data science path and showcase the top-shelf education that I have received from [Pierian Training](https://pieriantraining.com/learn/python-for-machine-learning/), datacamp, and countless other generous and brillant researchers, analysts, scientists, and mathematicians.

 #### Skills and Tools:
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=3383FF)